Welcome to our school website.

 Grades on report cards

-For Grades 4 through 9, report cards no longer show letter grades.
-Instead, the grades indicate whether a student is exceeding, meeting, approaching or not yet meeting expectations.
+For Grades 1 through 9, report cards no longer show letter grades.
+Instead, the grades indicate whether a student is emerging, approaching, proficient, or extending.
 To compare with letter grades, download this chart (pdf) .

 Behavior in school

-For Grades 4 through 9, report cards no longer show letter grades.
-Instead, the grades indicate whether a student is exceeding, meeting, approaching or not yet meeting expectations.
+For Grades 1 through 9, report cards no longer show letter grades.
+Instead, the grades indicate whether a student is emerging, approaching, proficient, or extending.
 To compare with letter grades, download this chart (pdf) .

 Behavior in school